A Teens Guide to Social Media Safety

-Apart from the obvious (more severe) threats… friend requests from strangers more commonly turn out to be spam bots (meaning you’ll be spamming your friends).
+Apart from the obvious (more severe) threats… friend requests from strangers can often turn out to be spam bots (meaning you’ll be spamming your friends).
 Fake profiles are also created for cyber bullying.
 So when a new friend request comes in, and you think you know the person, be sure to check their profile first and see if anything looks fishy.

 Think Before You Post!

-Limit personal contact information in your profile and posts.
+Your social media safety is directly related to the personal information you allow others to see.
+Limit the contact information in your profile and posts.
 Never give away your phone number or address.
 Keep private information private.
 If you want to share this information with a friend, do it directly by phone or text.